 Students are provided with opportunities to study RS, Computing and PSHCE including RSE.
-These take place though a variety of means which allows the delivery of a progressive curriculum from Year 7 through to the Sixth Form.
+These take place though a variety of means including timetabled lessons, deep learning opportunities, academic mentoring and assemblies which allows the delivery of a progressive curriculum from Year 7 through to the Sixth Form.

 All teachers are considered to be teachers of literacy and numeracy and both are key features in all classrooms.
-Literacy and independent learning is further encouraged by each School having its own subject library so that literacy and research skills can be embedded into curriculum areas.
-Students who identified as requiring additional literacy and numeracy support in Key Stage 3, have access to the Fresh Start programme as part of their curriculum.
+Literacy and independent learning is further encouraged by the development of a well-resourced school library, which also supports students to develop a love of reading.
+Students who identified as requiring additional literacy and numeracy support in Key Stage 3, have access to the additional support and Lexia as part of their curriculum.

-Since the curriculum of PAWL is seen as being the total educational experience offered to our students, the wider curriculum is designed to enrich and equip students to become culturally rich and active citizens in modern Britain.
-Lunchtime and after school activities such as sporting activities, Art, and Book Clubs, Student Council, prefecting serve to extend our students fully.
+Since the curriculum of PAWL is seen as being the total educational experience offered to our students, the wider curriculum is designed to provide memorable experiences for the students, as well as to enrich and equip students to become culturally rich and active citizens in modern Britain.
+Break and after school activities such as sporting activities, Art, and Book Clubs, Student Council, prefecting serve to extend our students fully.
 There are also a range of other opportunities such as visits to museums, galleries and sporting events as well as entering external competitions such as the Jack Petchey Speak Out Competition.

-Students at PAWL are provided with opportunities to prepare themselves for life, further education and employment.
-Careers education begins in Year 7 through the No Limits Curriculum and continues as students move through the Academy in the academic and wider curriculum.
+At PAWL, students are provided with opportunities to prepare themselves for life, further education and employment.
+The Careers Programme is part of their journey from Year 7 and continues as students move through the Academy in the academic and wider curriculum.
 Education visits as well as visitors who are regularly invited into the school enrich the curriculum and support students to make informed choices.
 Visitors include the Police and other emergency services, employees from a range of companies as well as representatives from a range of Further Education providers.